-Chairperson of the EAY Board
+Co-chair of the Board

 Julia Gilvad Rasmussen has been part of Earth Advocacy Youth from its beginning.
 She believes in the insights and knowledge of youth as a transformational force and is eager to help open doors for their participation in global decision-making.
 Julia finished her LLM at Copenhagen University, where she dove into a lot of international environmental, climate, and rights law.
 She works with the notion that to change narratives in law and policy, it’s crucial to understand the current ones in their context - it’s never as easy as it looks.

 Julia’s aim is to strengthen the purposefulness of the movement and help place all of Nature at the center of human governance systems and law.
 She also wants to do more to emphasize the inclusion of LGBTQIA+ people as important stakeholders in the movement and push for intersectional approaches when confronting structures of power.
 Not doing so would be a complete contradiction.